 When the new year is officially with us, it's not long before most people start to feel the post-holiday blues.
 With the festive season well and truly winding down, it might seem like the next thing to look forward to is the Spring, but in reality, London is exciting as ever during the winter season!
 Whether you're visiting from out of town and making the Radisson Blu Hotel London Stansted Airport your base for a few days or are a London local and planning to show some friends around, these things to see and do around the city are sure to delight even the hardest to impress…

 Why end the festive season on the 1st of January?
 A favorite with audiences since it began in 1977, the month-long Mime Festival 2019 will runs from the 9th of January to the 3rd of February at venues around the city including the Southbank Centre, Barbican, Royal Opera House and Leicester Square Theater - just to name a few.
 Performers from around the world will be showcasing new and exciting works, exploring the medium of mime and challenging audiences to think about physical theater in a new way.
-Tickets will be on sale online - links and the full programme can all be found from the website which will be live from the 10th of October.
+Tickets will be on sale online - links and the full program can all be found from the website which will be live from the 10th of October.

 England's neighbors to the north, Scotland, have another big celebration at the end of the month that manages to make its way down to London too.
 Robert Burns, the famous Scottish poet, is a national treasure and each year on the 25th of January his birthday is celebrated.
 The celebration includes a traditional haggis supper, typically followed by a poetry reading and a toast.
 For the adventurous, you can usually also have a fling around the dance floor at a Ceilidh.
 Bars and restaurants all over the city are known to host their own Burns Night celebrations, so it shouldn't be hard to find one near you, no matter which corner of London you're staying in.